Myslovitz: Band history

-With Korova Milky Bar, Myslovitz appeared at several festivals throughout Europe, including the big, traditional German festival for Alternative acts (Bizarre) and the prestigious Montreux Jazz Festival.
+With Korova Milky Bar, Myslovitz appeared at several festivals throughout Europe, including the big, traditional German festival for Alternative acts (Bizarre) and the Montreux Jazz Festival.
 Also, they supported Iggy Pop and the Simple Minds on their European tours that year.
 Also, they received an MTV Europe Music Awards in Barcelona for Best Polish Act, having been nominated twice in previous years.

 In November 2002 Myslovitz signed a new contract with EMI's Polish outlet Pomaton.
 The first album to be released on the new label was an English-language re-recording of Korova Milky Bar, which was released in 27 countries (including Germany, the Netherlands, Belgium, Switzerland, France, Spain, Russia, Turkey and South Africa).
 In addition to the Korova... material, this version also included English versions of older tracks.

 "Długość dzwięku samotności" now became a single as "The Sound of Solitude"' (an earlier English version, somewhat awkwardly but more correctly entitled "The Length of The Solitude Sound", had been a Polish b-side).
 A video clip for this song was directed Janusz Kamiński, the Polish Hollywood cinematographer who had won Academy Awards for Best Cinematography with Schindler's List and Saving Private Ryan, and had declined an offer from Martin Scorsese in order to work with Myslovitz.
 Kaminski declares himself a "fan" of Myslovitz, saying "I only work for Spielberg and Myslovitz [...]
 Money is not a factor in this.
 What one doesn't do for one's idols!"
 The clip got frequent plays on MTV Europe and the album received positive reviews in the European music press, particularly in Germany.
 However, radio airplay was sporadic and largely limited to Alternative programmes (such as John Peel in the UK), as a consequence, Myslovitz so far failed to enter the upper reaches of the charts outside Poland.